 The following summarizes the potential payments and benefits that would be made to our NEOs upon certain qualifying terminations of their employment with the Company.
-We are party to an employment agreement with Mr. Stanleick and Ms. Woo which provides for certain severance protections, and Mr. Watson participates in our Executive Severance Plan.
-The severance payments and benefits provided by such employment agreement and our Executive Severance Plan are more fully described below.
+We are party to an employment agreement with Mr. Monahan, which provides for certain severance protections, and Ms. Beck, Mr. Hauser, and Mr. Watson participate in The Beauty Health Company Amended and Restated Executive Severance Plan (the "Executive Severance Plan").
+The severance payments and benefits provided by such employment agreement and the Executive Severance Plan are more fully described below.

-We were party to employment agreements with Ms. Pamamull and Mr. Becker during 2022.
-In connection with Ms. Pamamull's and Mr. Becker's respective separations from employment with the Company on June 8, 2022 and February 28, 2023, respectively, their respective employment agreements terminated and they each became entitled to certain severance payments and benefits, as further described below.
+We were party to employment agreements with Mr. Stanleick and Ms. Woo in 2023.
+In connection with both Mr. Stanleick's and Ms. Woo's respective terminations from the Company, their respective employment agreements were terminated and they became entitled to certain severance payments and benefits, as further described below.